 We began distributing automobile insurance products in 1999 and expanded our product offerings to other property and casualty insurance products in 2002 and then to individual life insurance products in 2006.
 We further broadened our service offering to cover insurance claims adjusting services in 2008.
+In 2010, 2011 and 2012, revenues generated from the distribution of property and casualty insurance products accounted for 66.6%, 68.1% and 68.7%, respectively, of our total net revenues, while revenues from, life insurance products accounted for 19.1%, 18.2% and 17.2%, respectively, and revenues from the provision of claim adjusting services accounted for 14.3%, 13.3% and 13.7%, respectively, of our total net revenues.
 The property and casualty insurance policies we distribute are typically for one-year terms, with a single premium payable at the beginning of the term.
 Accordingly, we receive a single commission or fee for each property and casualty policy our customers purchase.
 In order for us to have recurring commission and fee revenue from property and casualty insurance products, our customers have to renew their policies or purchase new policies through us every year.
-Most individual life insurance policies we sell require periodic payment of premiums, typically annually, during a predetermined payment period, generally ranging from five to 25 years.
+Most individual life insurance policies we sell require periodic payment of premiums, typically annually, during a pre-determined payment period, generally ranging from five to 25 years.
 For each such policy that we sell, insurance companies will pay us a first-year commission and fee based on a percentage of the first year's gross premiums, and subsequent commissions and fees based on smaller percentages of the renewal premiums paid by the insured throughout the payment period of the policy.
 Therefore, once we sell a life insurance policy with a periodic payment schedule, it can bring us a steady flow of commission and fee revenue throughout the payment period as long as the insured meets his or her premium payment commitment.